-A row of the table tmvt has the following fields:
+A row of the table tmvt contain movements resulting of barter, or other order results.
+It has the following fields:

-id int Serial number of the movement type int Field defining the order type: type & 3 : 1=LIMIT,2=BEST type & (64 128): 0=barter ,64=prequote,128=quote json text Information provided by quotes or an error message. nbc int number of movements in the cycle nbt int number of movements in the transactions grp int id of the first movement of the cycle xid int order origin of this movement usr text database user that inserted the order xoid int Parent of the order origin of this movement own_src text owner providing the value openBarter

-own_dst text owner receiving the value

-qtt int8 quantity moved

-nat text quality moved

-ack boolean movement acknowledged (boolean)

-exhausted boolean quantity of the order exhausted (boolean)

-refused int Error code when order is refused:
+id int Serial number of the movement type int order type of the order origin of this movement. json text Information provided by quotes, info or error message. nbc int number of movements in the cycle nbt int number of movements in the transactions grp int id of the first movement of the cycle xid int id of the order origin of this movement usr text database user that inserted the order xoid int Parent of the order origin of this movement own_src text owner providing the value own_dst text owner receiving the value qtt int8 quantity moved nat text quality moved ack boolean movement acknowledged (boolean) exhausted boolean quantity of the order exhausted (boolean) refused int Error code of the event: 5 rmbarter order: executed 4 outdated barter removed from the order book 1 quote or prequote executed 0 the movement describes a cycle -1 barter order: the parent order was not found in the order book -2 barter order: owner of order and parent are different -3 barter order: the parent have a parent order openBarter

-0 no error

--1 the parent order was not found in the order book

--2 owner of order and parent are different

--3 the parent have a parent order

-When refused $!=0$, then then $nbc = 1$ and $nbt = 1$

-The json field gives a text for this error.

-order_created datetime date submission of the parent order if there is one or of the order otherwise.

-created datetime Date of the transaction.
+-4 barter order: the order is too old -7 rmbarter order: failed order_created datetime submission date of the order origin of this movement. created datetime Date of the transaction; when the movement was inserted.